BlaineDev/431-classes-2022/class01/README.md

 ## Announcements

-1. Thank you to the 60 of you who've completed the [Welcome to 431 Survey](https://bit.ly/431-2021-welcome-survey).
+1. Thank you to those of you who've completed the [Welcome to 431 Survey](https://bit.ly/431-2022-welcome-survey).
-    - If you haven't completed this yet (Ali Alhomoud, Paula Ambrose, Siddharth Dugar and Tianze Wang), please do so this afternoon.
+    - If you haven't completed this yet, please do so as soon as possible.
+Dr. Love will discuss the Survey results in our next two classes.
-    - If you are not yet enrolled in this class (including Brian Hiidel) please talk to me before you leave this room.
+    - If you are not yet enrolled in this class, we're full.
+Please talk to me before you leave this room.
-    - Dr. Love will discuss the results in Class 02.
-    - To answer one very common question now, it is our goal to record each class and make those recordings available to you, starting with Class 02.